Easy Campfire Cinnamon Rolls -the perfect easy treat for camping, using store bought cinnamon rolls, your kids will LOVE these!

 So here’s how you make them:

-Pillsbury Grands “Flaky Supreme” Cinnamon Buns with Icing (these unrolled really well)
+Pillsbury Grands “Flaky Supreme” Cinnamon Rolls with Icing (these unrolled really well)

-Unwrap the cinnamon buns, and divide the long pieces of dough in half.
+- 1. Unwrap the cinnamon rolls, and divide the long pieces of dough in half.

-Wrap half around a campfire fork.
-Try not to overlap the dough too much, if it’s too thick it will burn on the outside and be doughy on the inside.
+2. Wrap half of the dough around a campfire fork.
+Do not overlap the dough too much.
+If it’s too thick it will burn on the outside and be doughy still on the inside.
 Now just roast it over your campfire.

 So simple, and so, so yummy.
 With campfire cinnamon buns, life really is a party!